NATIONAL BOUILLABAISSE DAY

 Regardless, using a variety of fresh fish is the first step to a delicious bouillabaisse, especially if you can’t get to the south of France to order it made for you.

 HOW TO OBSERVE

-Use #BouillabaisseDay to post on social media.
+Try this Bouillabaisse Recipe and then use #BouillabaisseDay to post your experiences on social media.

 Within our research, we were unable to identify the creator of National Bouillabaisse Day.